fbpx Skip to main content

 Stick to the limits

 Drive at or within the speed limit – the faster you go the greater the fuel consumption.
-Driving at 70mph uses up to nine per cent more fuel than at 60mph and up to 15 per cent more than at 50mph.
+Driving at 70mph uses up to 9% more fuel than at 60mph and up to 15% more than at 50mph.

 Next time you’re out for a drive remember these 8 tips for saving on fuel costs and it might just help you save some £££ for a rainy day.